Introduction to VMware Horizon 7 for Citrix AdministratorsVMware Horizon 7

 Integrated Enterprise-Class Technologies

 VMware Horizon 7 includes and is tightly integrated with the enterprise-class and enterprise-proven VMware SDDC technology stack—including VMware vSphere® and VMware vSAN™.
 In addition, Horizon 7 is built upon a set of integrated operating system, application, and user-environment technologies—VMware JMP.
 Horizon 7 leverages JMP to provide an even faster way to provision fully personalized and customized virtual desktops or RDSH hosts.
-VMware vSphere Instant Clone Technology, combined with User Environment Manager and App Volumes, dramatically improves application delivery and management at scale.
+VMware vSphere Instant Clone Technology, combined with Dynamic Environment Manager and App Volumes, dramatically improves application delivery and management at scale.

 Figure 5: VMware App Volumes Management Console